Charlotte, NC Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

-In Charlotte, the sooner you schedule, the better.
-We recommend booking at least two weeks in advance, but posting your shipment as early as possible helps carriers bundle loads and find the most efficient routes from the Charlotte area.
-This ensures competitive pricing and a smooth pickup.
+The sooner you schedule, the better.
+We recommend booking at least two weeks in advance, but posting your shipment as soon as you can helps Charlotte carriers bundle your car with other loads heading north or south on I-85 and I-77.
+This gives you more options and often lower rates.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.